IN RURAL PAKISTAN, APPROXIMATELY:

 What institutions contribute the Bachpan Study?

-The Bachpan study is led by Dr. Joanna Maselko at the University of North Carolina at Chapel Hill in collaboration with partners at the Human Development Research Foundation, the Health Services Academy, and the Institute of Psychiatry at the Rawalpindi Medical University in Pakistan.
-Researchers from Duke University, Yale University, Columbia University, The University of Liverpool, The University of Essex, The University of Melbourne, and The University of Zurich also contribute to the project.
+The Bachpan study is led by Dr. Joanna Maselko at the University of North Carolina at Chapel Hill in collaboration with partners at Shifa Tameer-e-Millat University, the Human Development Research Foundation, the Health Services Academy, and the Institute of Psychiatry at the Rawalpindi Medical University in Pakistan.
+Researchers from Duke University, Yale University, Columbia University, The University of Liverpool, The University of Warwick, The University of Melbourne, and The University of Bologna also contribute to the project.
+Shown below are some of the main people involved in the study.

 Who funded the Bachpan Study?